emissary-ingress/emissary/user-guide/ambassador-pro-install.md

             image: quay.io/datawire/ambassador_pro:amb-sidecar-%aproVersion%
     ```

-3. Change the image of the Ambassador container to use the certified version of Ambassador
+3. Change the image of the Ambassador container to use the certified version of Ambassador.

     ```diff
           containers: